Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ## _Disclaimer_

-_Azure SDK Python packages support for Python 2.7 is ending 01 January 2022.
+_Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 ## Getting started